 - Why is this important?

 - Is this only relevant for animal breeding?

 - What about the rest of animal science?

 - General trend of collecting data has led to development of Big Data

 - Examples

-- Presidential campains in the US
+- Politics: Elections, such as presidential campains in the US

 - Health care

-- Face recognition
+- Face recognition:

-- Agriculture: Smart Farming

-- Animal Science